 Porter’s Generic Strategies is a framework to plan the direction of the organization.
 It suggests ways to gain a competitive advantage in the market.
-This tool gives an organization a roadmap to get an edge over the competitor by taking sales away from them and establish leadership in the market.
+This tool gives an organization a roadmap to get an edge over the competitor by taking sales away from them and establishing leadership in the market.

 Cost leadership advocates capturing a bigger pie of the market share.
 This can be done by lowering costs or increasing profits by maintaining average and competitive prices.
-Also, this option advocate minimizing costs so that it is lower than that of any competitor.
+Also, this option advocates minimizing costs so that it is lower than that of any competitor.

 The strategy of focus pushes an organization to gain a competitive advantage.
 This is done by focusing on niche markets and clientele.
 The organization can either use cost leadership or differentiation to achieve this goal.

 The BCG Analysis is an important tool for companies to determine where their products stand in front of the competitor’s products.
 It answers important questions like which products to invest in and grow, which products to develop more, and finally, which products to discontinue or stop investing in.